ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 ***Note:*** You are not allowed to use the java `SortedMap` interface or `Collections.sort`, or any other implementations of BSTs or sorting!!!

 Your implementation of `DefaultMap` will be graded automatically by tests that we provide.
-We’ll provide a very minimal sanity check in the grader.
-DO NOT rely on it for testing!

 # Part 3: Gradescope Assignment (9 points)